-- §3.
-An employee commencing employment during the first 15 days of the month shall be credited with working a full month for vacation computation.
-An employee commencing employment after the 15th day of the month shall not be credited with working said month for vacation computation.
-The balance of the employee's first year of service shall be considered one calendar year of service for vacation computation. - §4.
+- d.
+20 working days after 13 years and up to 19 years of service. - e.
+25 working days after 19 years and up to 27 years of service. - f.
+30 working days after 27 years of service. - §2.
+Vacation leave shall be taken in the year earned and granted, so far as practicable, at the employee's request.
+Employees shall submit vacation requests at least 14 working days in advance.
+Preference for vacation leave shall be given in order of seniority.
+Employees may carry over five vacation days to the following year.
+The Business Administrator may approve additional vacation leave to carry over.
+However, vacation not taken in a given year because of business demands, as determined by the Business Administrator or designee, shall accumulate and be granted during the next succeeding year only. - §3.
+Employees commencing employment during the first eight calendar days of the month shall be credited with having worked a full month for vacation accrual.
+Employees commencing employment on the 9th through 23rd day of the month shall accrue one-half of the monthly allotment.
+Employees commencing employment after the 23rd day of the month shall not be credited with working said month for vacation accrual. - §4.
 New employees may not use vacation leave until completing 90 days employment with the City.
 In extraordinary circumstances, the employee may use earned vacation leave prior to completing said 90 days employment upon approval of the Division Head or designee.
 Should an employee be unable to use vacation leave due to the 90 day provision, said leave may be carried over to the succeeding year. - §5.
 Vacation pay will be paid to employees terminating employment, except that employees terminated from employment within their first 90 days of employment shall not receive vacation pay.
 The amount of vacation pay will be proportional to the amount accrued during the year of termination.
 An employee who terminates during the first 15 days of the month shall not be credited with working said month.
 An employee who terminates after the 15th day of the month shall be credited with working said month.
 In the event of death, vacation pay shall be paid to the employee's beneficiary.
 An employee's rate of vacation pay shall be based on the employee's regular rate of pay.